Thoughtscript/teleport_test/Design_Document.md

 1. By dividing the "Worker Queue" into multiple parts, I can reduce I/O and reads on the same objects.
 For many operations I only need to see a **Worker's** status.
 For others, I only need to see the **Worker's** schedule time.
 1. Read, delete, update, and insert operations are performed in approximately O(1) time.

+Disadvantages of this approach:

+1. May not be the best way to represent, or most efficiently hold and process **Workers**.
+1. Tables can grow to enormous sizes over time.
+No hard limit is currently implemented.
+1. No worker retries.
+1. No support for complex task operations - no IPC equivalent (inter-process communication).
+Jobs cannot be executed depending on the success or failure of other jobs.
+1. Timestamp localization has not been implemented.
+On the one hand, the API is not envisioned as a global, public-facing, API.
+On the other hand, the possibility of submitting jobs across multiple timezones still exists as a live-possibility for any likely real-world scenario.
+1. Hard-coded bash commands and no cmd-injection or safe-string protection implemented.
+This would likely be at least partly handled by explicitly specifying user inputs as an **Enum** to prevent unintended commands from being run on the server.

 Comparison with other approaches:

 1. I don't use buffered channels here since jobs need to be persisted (in memory) and scheduled to be run in the future.